jll63/refraction-article/README.md

 ```

 Talking about UDAs, that's one of the issues with the solution above: it
 doesn't carry *function* UDAs.
-Also, it doesn't work with `ref` returning
+Also, it doesn't work with
-functions.
-Both issues are easily fixed:
+functions returning a reference.
+It is easy to fix both issues:

 ```d
 template forward(alias fun)